apexsalesai/apexsalesai-next/dev-journal.md

 This allows the build to complete even if Auth0 env vars aren't set, while still providing clear error messages at runtime.
+- ✅ 2025-10-14: fix(auth): lazy initialize MSAL client to prevent build errors

+CRITICAL FIX:
+- MSAL ConfidentialClientApplication was initializing at module load time
+- This caused 'invalid_client_credential' errors during Vercel build
+- Changed to lazy initialization using getter pattern

+CHANGES:
+- Convert msalClient from static property to lazy-loaded getter
+- Only initializes when actually accessed (runtime, not build time)
+- Prevents build failures when DATAVERSE env vars not set

+This is the root cause of the deployment failures.